Tzelon/thunder-mail/README.md

 ### Thunder Mail is an open source, easy to use platform for sending emails at low cost,
 ### send thousands of emails at $0.10 per 1000 emails.

+Checkout developers section in our website [Thunder-Mail Developers](https://thunder-mail-website.herokuapp.com/developers) for more detailed information and guides, on how to use Thunder-Mail

 ## Benefits

 #### Integrate and deliver via API in 5 minutes or less.